GatoImorrivel/YAR/README.md

 All of the settings are made with **1920x1080** in mind, functionality in other resolutions is not guaranteed.

 This rice is made in a way that allows the user to quickly update the colorscheme of the system using pywal.
 Use `setwallpaper` to change the system's wallpaper correctly.
+Use `generatecolorscheme` to change teh system's colors.

 ## Specs